Elaeagnus angustifolia: Taxonomy and distribution

 The first scientific description of Elaeagnus angustifolia was by Carl Linnaeus under its present name in 1753.
 Its common name comes from its similarity in appearance to the olive (Olea europaea), in a different botanical family, the Oleaceae.

-According to Sudnik et al. (2009), "Most authors suggest that Elaeagnus angustifolia originated from the Irano-Turanian region.
+According to Sudnik et al., "Most authors suggest that E. angustifolia originated from the Irano-Turanian region.
 The species is widely distributed in south-west Asia.
 In the East its range extends from Kashmir and north-west India to eastern Kazakhstan.
-The western limit of the species distribution is unclear; the natural character of the tree stands in the lower Volga region (Golub et al. 2002) and Anatolia (Brow ic z1996) is questioned."
+The western limit of the species distribution is unclear; the natural character of the tree stands in the lower Volga region (Golub et al. 2002) and Anatolia (Browicz 1996) is questioned."

 Further east in Asia, the native range stretches into Afghanistan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, and the nations of the Caucasus.
 In India they are found in the western Himalayas.
 There is a disjunct population in Myanmar and Assam in eastern India.
 They grow natively in Mongolia and in China they are found in the north-central, southeast, Inner Mongolia, Manchuria, Qinghai, and Xinjiang.